Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Lee always enjoys some food photography, and she recently started a new Instagram with a series of top-down photos of coffee, often dressed in an interesting set.

 I asked her to share what she does and give some suggestions for others who may want to start some top-down photography of their own.

 Why Does Anyone Need Top-Down Photos?

-Here's the thing I like about doing some top-down photography, or event table-top photography.
-You have the choice of collaborating with someone to dress the set, or to do it all on your own.
+Here’s the thing I like about doing some top-down photography, or event table-top photography.
+You have the choice of collaborating with someone to dress the set or doing it all on your own.

 It’s because I’m an introvert.